proudloyaltier/timedia/README.md

-# TiMedia
+# timedia

 ## What's new?

-• Remove useless TiMedia App Store
+• Remove useless timedia App Store

 • Fixed some small glitches and annoyances